Sigmmma/c20/src/content/h1/tools/h1a-ek/readme.md

 ## Debug globals
 * `debug_structure` shows invisible collision surfaces in semi-transparent red and includes a BSP bounding box now (Halo 2 Sapien backport).
 * `debug_objects` behavior has been changed.
 It no longer shows bounding spheres and collision geometry by default but these can still be toggled on their own.
+* `cheat_jetpack` now works like it was intended to.
+Hold crouch to float and jump to fly.

 ## Tag classes
 * [unit][unit#tag-field-metagame-type] and [actor_variant][actor_variant#tag-field-metagame-type] now each include the _metagame type_ and _metagame class_ fields for MCC's scoring system.